-In testing, a scenario is a way the end user can utilize the software in the real world conditions.
+In testing, a scenario is a way the end-user can utilize the software in real-world conditions.
 It is called to ensure end-to-end verification of system functioning.
 Scenario-based testing focuses on checking a business software flow.
 It helps to detect bugs that other testing types will not discover.
 Scenarios resemble the instructions that explain how the software can be used.
 A test scenario can be a separate test case or a set of test cases that are connected with each other.

 To ensure a thorough quality assessment, test scenarios should have several attributes.
 They should be credible - reflect the software usage that will definitely happen in a real life.
-Scenarios should include the reasons for the end users to utilize the software.
-Besides, they should include a complex usage of the software in different environment using complex data.
+Scenarios should include the reasons for the end-users to utilize the software.
+Besides, they should include a complex usage of the software in different environments using complex data.
 But in case of difficult scenarios, testers should be able to evaluate the test results easily.

 Recommendations on designing scenarios

 It is important to prepare life stories that will cover software functioning including different system objects.
 A tester should think and behave as the end-user.
 Untypical scenarios may detect tricky bugs, but it is more important to cover typical cases at first.
 Nevertheless, special events, e.g., situations that trigger the system response, should be predicted too, as they may lead to unusual system behavior.
 Sometimes people do crazy things with software products.